Inkollu: Economy

 Business is one of the main occupations of the people in Inkollu, with many residents also depending on farming.
 Cultivation is another major occupation in the town.
 The NSL textile mill employs around 5,000 people, and most residents depend on its business.
-The town also has several cold storage facilities, two cinema halls, and two hospitals.
+The town also has several cold storage facilities, three cinema halls, all major banks and several hospitals including GVK Nursing home famous across districts for eye care.

 Temples

 The Pavulur Anjenayaswamy Temple is very famous and is located near the border of the rural village Pavulur, about 3 km from Inkollu.
 The town also has several other old temples, including: